John Robb (musician)

-John David Robb (born 4 May 1961) is an English musician and journalist best known as the bassist and singer for the mid-1980s post punk band The Membranes.
+John David Robb (born 4 May 1961) is an English musician, author, music journalist, commentator and media personality.
+He is the bassist and singer for the post-punk band the Membranes and the vocalist for the punk rock band Goldblade.

 He writes for and runs the Louder Than War website and a monthly music magazine of the same name.
 He has written several books on music and occasionally makes media appearances as a music commentator.
-He is also the vocalist in the punk rock band Goldblade.
-Since 2014 Robb has run the music writing festival Louder Than Words which is held in Manchester every November, and is a TEDx speaker and spoken word artist.
+In 2014, Robb was the founder and is now the executive director of the Louder Than Words Festival (a music writing festival held in Manchester every November), and is a TEDx speaker and spoken word artist.